-- PENALTY-Bench minor.
+PENALTY-Bench minor.
 For further violation, with the exception of medical personnel, a game misconduct shall be assessed.

-Medical personnel are subject to supplementary discipline penalties. - 79.2 Unsportsmanlike Conduct/Player A player shall not use obscene, profane, threatening or abusive language or gestures or other unsportsmanlike conduct before, during or after a game. - PENALTY-Player to player: Minor.
-If this action persists, a game misconduct shall be assessed. - PENALTY-Player to official: Misconduct, game misconduct or disqualification, at the discretion of the referee. - 79.3 Ethnic/Racial Slurs A player, coach or other non-playing person shall not direct ethnic or racial slurs to an official, opposing player or opposing team personnel. - PENALTY-Game misconduct, with the exception of medical personnel.
+Medical personnel are subject to supplementary discipline penalties.

+- 79.2 Unsportsmanlike Conduct/Player A player shall not use obscene, profane, threatening or abusive language or gestures or other unsportsmanlike conduct before, during or after a game. - PENALTY-Player to player: Minor.
+If this action persists, a game misconduct shall be assessed. - PENALTY-Player to official: Minor, misconduct, game misconduct or disqualification, at the discretion of the referee. - PENALTY-Any player who persists in such actions towards an on or off-ice official for which he or she has been assessed a minor or bench minor penalty for unsportsmanlike conduct:

+Misconduct. - PENALTY-Any player who, after being assessed a misconduct penalty, persists in such actions: Game Misconduct. - 79.3 Ethnic/Racial Slurs Making profane, threatening, vulgar, or derogatory remarks or personal comments relating to race, ethnicity, national origin, religion, gender, gender expression, gender identity, sexual orientation, or disability. - PENALTY-Game Disqualification, with the exception of medical personnel.
 Medical personnel are subject to supplementary discipline penalties. - 79.4 Shooting Puck After the Whistle A player shall not shoot the puck at the goalkeeper or bench after the whistle. - PENALTY-Minor and misconduct, game misconduct or disqualification at the discretion of the referee. - 79.5 Spitting A player shall not spit on an official, player or non-playing person. - PENALTY-Game misconduct. - 79.6 Spraying the Goalkeeper A player shall not deliberately spray the goalkeeper. - PENALTY-Minor. - 79.7 Taunting A player shall not taunt an opponent. - PENALTY-Minor.
 If this action persists, a game misconduct shall be assessed.